Merrily We Roll Along (musical): Act II

-In 1964, Gussie appears to be singing about Frank's infatuation with her, but the scene transforms, and we see that she is performing the song onstage, as the star of Musical Husbands, on the opening night of Frank and Charley's first Broadway show.
-The curtain comes down on the show, and as the audience applauds, Charley and Frank, backstage with Joe, Mary, and Beth, realize they have a hit on their hands ("It's a Hit!").
-Charley's wife, Evelyn, is in labor, and he and Beth rush to the hospital.
-Mary asks Beth to stay behind and make sure Frank is not left alone with Gussie, but Beth chooses to trust her husband and leaves Frank on his own, listening to the sound of the audience applauding.
+In 1964, Gussie is performing a song on the opening night of Musical Husbands: Frank and Charley's first Broadway show ("Gussie's Opening Number").
+The curtain comes down on the show and, as the audience applauds, Charley and Frank, backstage with Joe, Mary, and Beth, are ecstatic to learn the show is a hit ("It's a Hit!").
+Charley's wife is in labor, and before he and Beth rush to the hospital, Mary begs Beth to stay behind so that Frank will not be left alone with Gussie.
+Beth says she trusts her husband and departs.

-In 1962 ("Merrily We Roll Along – Fourth Transition"), Frank, Beth, Charley, and Mary have been invited to a party at Gussie and Joe's elegant Sutton Place apartment, where they stand starstruck by the glamor and the influential crowd ("The Blob").
+In 1962 ("Fourth Transition"), Frank, Beth, Charley, and Mary have been invited to a party at Gussie and Joe's elegant Sutton Place apartment, where they stand starstruck by the influential crowd ("The Blob").
 Deliberately spilling wine on Beth's dress, Gussie pulls Frank away from the partygoers, confiding her unhappiness to him, and convinces him to write the commercial show Joe is producing, Musical Husbands, rather than the political satire he and Charley are trying to get produced ("Growing Up" (Reprise)).
 Returning to her guests, she invites the songwriters to perform their latest song, "Good Thing Going".
-The guests love it and Gussie implores them to do an encore.
-Charley urges Frank not to, but Frank agrees.
-They play the song again, but the guests quickly lose interest and resume their noisy cocktail chatter ("The Blob" (Reprise)).
+The guests love it and Gussie implores them to do an encore, but the guests quickly lose interest and resume their noisy cocktail chatter ("The Blob" (Reprise)).
 Charley storms out as Mary looks on worriedly.